-UEA has rules on submitting your work correctly.
-As well as compulsory orientation sessions, you'll also be given a handbook which will provide you with all you need to know about submitting your work correctly.
+You'll get a handbook and breifing so you have everything you need to know about submitting your work correctly.
 All work is assessed in accordance with the University's formal guidelines and assessed at Exam Board level.
 Full module details including assessment methods and deadlines can be found in the individual module outlines.

 Accreditation and credit transfer

-All Undergraduate International Summer School modules are worth 20 UCU credits / 10 ECTS credits at Undergraduate Level 5.
-We will provide you with an electronic transcript at the end of September 2019, and a certificate of attendance during the finale celebrations.
+All Undergraduate International Summer School modules are worth 20 UCU credits/ 10 ECTS credits at Undergraduate Level 5.
+We'll give you with an electronic transcript at the end of September 2020.

-If you need to gain additional credit during the summer, simply select this option when you apply, you'll be enrolled in an extra module allowing you to gain an additional 5 UCU credits / 2.5 ECTS credits.
-This will then be added to your electronic transcript and certificate of attendance.
+If you need to get additional credit during the summer, you can select this option when you apply.
+We'll enrol you in an extra module so you can get an extra 5 UCU credits / 2.5 ECTS credits.
+And we'll add the credits to your electronic transcript and certificate of attendance.

 - You will attend all of your compulsory induction sessions.
-These include; visa checking and student registration, assessment and study skills session and official module welcomes
+These include; student registration, visa checking and orientation activities

 - You will attend all of your academic contact hours, with a minimum of 80% attendance required to pass the programme